casper-network/docs-archive/glossary/P.rst

 Primary token
 ^^^^^^^^^^^^^
-The Casper platform defines only one token which one can pay for transaction execution.
-Presently this is called `CSPR <C.html#cspr>`_.
+See `CSPR <C.html#cspr>`_.

 Private key
 ^^^^^^^^^^^
 See `secret key <S.html#secret-key>`_.

-Proof of stake
+Proof-of-Stake
 ^^^^^^^^^^^^^^
-Proof of stake (PoS) is a type of consensus mechanism by which a cryptocurrency blockchain network achieves distributed consensus.
-The voting power is proportional to the number of tokens (digital currency specific to this system).
-A popular choice in such systems is to periodically delegate a fixed size committee of participants, which then is responsible for running the consensus on which blocks to add to the blockchain.
+Proof-of-Stake (PoS) is a mechanism by which a cryptocurrency blockchain network achieves permissionless-ness.
+The voting power in consensus is proportional to the number of staked tokens (digital currency specific to this system).
+The validator vouches with their tokens for the correct operation of their node.
+A popular choice in such systems is to periodically (once per era, in our case) delegate a fixed size committee of participants, which then is responsible for running the consensus on which blocks to add to the blockchain.

-Proof of work
+Proof-of-Work
 ^^^^^^^^^^^^^
 A mechanism used in Bitcoin and Etherium for incentivizing participation and securing the system.
 In these protocols, a participant's voting power is proportional to the amount of computational power possessed.